Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: Experiment

 \subsubsection{\textbf{Ablation Study of Two-Stage Reward Strategy}}

-To evaluate the effectiveness of the two-stage reward strategy, we compare it with two baseline approaches, as illustrated in Fig. \ref{fig:8}.
-In baseline 1, both reward components $r^{s1}_i$ and $r^{s2}_i$ are applied from the beginning of training.
+To evaluate the effectiveness of the two-stage reward strategy, we compare it with two baseline approaches, as illustrated in Fig. \ref{fig:4}.
+In baseline 1, we follow single-stage reward design principles commonly used for pushing small tabletop objects \cite{r4}.
+Both reward components $r^{s1}_i$ and $r^{s2}_i$ are applied from the beginning of training.
 So, its initial mean reward is higher compared to the two-stage strategy.
 However, due to the structured guidance in the two-stage approach, rewards steadily increase over time, eventually surpassing baseline 1 in both performance and convergence.
 In baseline 2, only the task-level reward $r^{s2}_i$ is used, leading to ineffective exploration, which renders learning more challenging.
 The results clearly demonstrate that the two-stage strategy not only facilitates more effective exploration but also ensures improved long-term performance compared to both baseline methods.